E-mail MeMark Sparks

 Mark Sparks is a veteran trial lawyer with more than 14 years of civil litigation experience on behalf of plaintiffs and foreign citizens against domestic and international chemical and transnational companies involved in major products liability disputes, general negligence, aviation accidents, corporate fraud, conversion, judgment enforcement, judgment collection, and foreign litigation in jurisdictions including Asia, Europe, North America, Central America and South America.

-In addition to being a Thomson Reuters Texas Monthly Magazine, Texas Rising Star 2006 (personal injury) and 2012 (international law) , Sparks was recently named "Top 40 Under 40" in Texas by the National Trial Lawyers.
+In addition to being a Texas Rising Star by Thomson Reuters in 2006 (personal injury) and again in 2012 (international law), Sparks was named "Top 40 Under 40" in Texas by the National Trial Lawyers in 2013.
 Sparks is a member of the Eastern District of Texas Local Rules Advisory Committee and currently sits on the Jefferson County Bar Association and the Jefferson County Pro Bono Committee.
 He has published numerous articles on subjects varying from procedural to evidentiary law.

 Sparks completed his juris doctoral degree cum laude at The University of Texas School of Law and is undergraduate degree summa cum laude at Baylor University.
 For six years he has volunteered as a High School Mock Trial Coach, the Jefferson County Bar Association and served multiple terms on the Jefferson County Young Lawyers Association board of directors.
 His memberships include the Association of Trial Lawyers of America, Texas Trial Lawyers Association, American Bar Association, and the Inter-American Bar Association.